Jerrysmd/Jerrysmd.github.io/content/posts/20190409_Cperformance-optimization/index.md

 ---
-title: "C Project performance optimization" # Title of the blog post.
+title: "C Project Performance Tuning" # Title of the blog post.
 date: 2019-04-09T20:04:00+08:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.